magbenji/summary/index.md

 A useful strategy could be a (hopefully short) period of strong social distancing while mass testing is ramped up to large levels, followed by relaxation of social distancing measures (which hurt the economy) once we find out where we are.

+I should say that the testing message should include PCR tests immediately, but also serology when they become widely available.
+If people knew they were likely immune, they could get back to normal economic activity.

 [Link to page 2](page2)